SignalK/node-red-embedded/README.md

 Input that sends messages for every delta the server receives

-## signalk-filter-delta
+## signalk-flatten-delta

-Function that filters a specific delta from signalk-on-delta.
+Function that flatten deltas from signalk-on-delta.

-The payload with be the path, value and source:
+The output payload with be have path, value, source and context:

 ```
 {
   "path":"navigation.speedOverGround",
   "value":2.45,
-  "source":{"label":"actisense","type":"NMEA2000","pgn":129026,"src":"3"
+  "source":{"label":"actisense","type":"NMEA2000","pgn":129026,"src":"3",
+  "context": "vessels.self"
 }
 ```

 ## signalk-send-pathvalue

 Output that sends a delta through the server.
 Input should be path and value